JPSieg/R2easyR/README.md

 ### Manually drawing experimental RNA reactivity data as colors on a secondary structure is time consuming and error prone.
 R2easyR, when used with the drawing program R2R, makes processing reactivity data, and drawing the reactivity on a secondary structure much easier.
 With a small amount of workup in a drawing program, the output of the mostly automated R2easyR/R2R pipline produces publication-ready figures rapidly.

-## Acknowledgement: This work is supported by National Institutes of Health grant R35-GM127064 to PCB.
+### Acknowledgement: This work is supported by National Institutes of Health Grant R35-GM127064 to PCB.

 ## Gallery of examples